 Since living in Louisiana, my family has “settled” in lots of places and has lived in all four corners of the United States.
-We’re currently calling Arizona home, but my not-so-secret dream is to build a cob home on some wild piece of Earth and homestead.
+We’re currently calling Whidbey Island in Washington State home, and my not-so-secret dream is to build a cob home here and homestead.
 Mostly, I just want my children to grow up with a sense of wonder, wander, and a strong passion for protecting this planet.

 As an elopement photographer and someone planning her own elopement (and wanting to share it with her 2-year-old), I realized that none of the photographers out there seemed to photograph couples eloping with their kids.
 If they did, they certainly didn’t show it!
 Seriously, none.